Frequently Asked Questions

 Since 1994, the Post-Gazette has published original poetry every Saturday on the Weekend Perspectives page.
 We encourage you to submit work for consideration.
 Here are the guidelines, along with background information for those submitting for the first time.

-U.S. Mail: John Allison, Pittsburgh Post-Gazette, 34 Boulevard of the Allies, Pittsburgh PA 15222
+U.S. Mail: Greg Victor, Pittsburgh Post-Gazette, 34 Boulevard of the Allies, Pittsburgh PA 15222

 Please include your name and phone number on every page and include a cover letter.
 A brief bio is helpful, though not required.